benfjohnson/developer-dot/_posts/2016-11-28-point-of-sale-data-api.md

 ```

 <p>But what if you only wanted to include a couple of Locations or Tax Codes?
 Or maybe you want to postdate the content included in the response.
-We can handle these request with a few additional parameters.
+We can handle these request with a few additional parameters.</p>

 `POST /api/v2/pointofsaledata/build`